Devlin-Moyer/macaw/README.md

 ##### `simplify_test_results`

-Makes each column in the Pandas DataFrame produced by any test just say "ok" or "bad" for each reaction.
-Also merges the 4 duplicate test columns into a single column
+Makes each column in the `Pandas.DataFrame` produced by any test just say "ok" or "bad" for each reaction.
+Also merges the 4 duplicate test columns into a single column.